 - Discover what astronaut Chris Hadfield did when he discovered a live snake while piloting

-This astronaut unit study is for family-style homeschooling and is part 4 of 4 of a series of posts about Astronomy and Astronauts.
-Each weekly theme has activities for Early Learners (preschool to 2nd grade), Upper Elementary (3rd to 5th grade), and Middle to High School (6th grade and up).
-There are four weekly themes for this Astronomy and Astronauts unit study:
+This astronauts unit study is for family-style homeschooling and is part 4 of 4 in a series of posts about Astronomy and Astronauts.
+Each section has activities for Early Learners (preschool to 2nd grade), Upper Elementary (3rd to 5th grade), and Middle to High School (6th grade and up).
+There are four sections for this Astronomy and Astronauts unit study: